-Article 10(1) of the Regulation provides for a mandatory list of elements that need to be addressed in the EP, including the identification of the contribution of market-based measures for coping with the situation at alert level as well as of non-market based measures for the emergency level pursuant to Article 10(1) (h) and (i).
-The notified EP does not include such information.
+Article 10(1) of the Regulation provides for a mandatory list of elements that need to be addressed in the EP, including the identification of the contribution of market-based measures for coping with the situation at alert level as well as of non-market based measures for the emergency level pursuant to Article 10(1) (h) and (i)4.
+The notified EP does include qualitative information.
+However, it does not include quantitative information on those measures.

-The Commission considers that the DEA should amend the EP to include the information required in accordance with Article 10(1)(h) and 10(1)(i) of the Regulation.
+The Commission considers that the DEA should amend the EP to include the quantitative information in accordance with Article 10(1)(h) and 10(1)(i) of the Regulation.